Macquarie University Lighthouse Fellowships (MQLF)

 • MQ Intellectual Property

-• Applications not complying with the above and the funding rules, or without all required documentation attached (as specified in the form and these guidelines) will be ruled ineligible and not be reviewed by the panel.
+• Applications not complying with the above and the Funding Guidelines, or without all required documentation attached (as specified in the form and the Funding Guidelines) will be ruled ineligible and not be reviewed by the panel.

 • Applications, including all requested forms, must be submitted electronically in Workday.
 Applications that fail to satisfy this requirement will be deemed ineligible.